PX4/PX4-user_guide/en/sensor/thunderfly_tachometer.md

 ## Hardware Setup

-The board is equipped with a (two troughpass) I²C connector for connecting to PX4 and has a 3-pin connector that can be used to connect to various sensors:
+The board is equipped with a (two troughpass) I²C connectors for connecting to PX4 and has a 3-pin connector that can be used to connect to various sensors:
 - TFRPM01 may be connected to any I²C port.
 - TFRPM01 has 3pin pin-header connector (with pull-up equipped input) that can be connected to different probe types.
   - The sensor/probe hardware needs an pulse signal.
+The signal input accept +5V TTL logic or [open collector](https://en.wikipedia.org/wiki/Open_collector) outputs.
+Maximum pulse frequency is 20 kHz with 50% duty cycle.
+  - The probe connector provide +5V power supply from I²C bus, the maximum power which could be used is limited by RC filter (see schematics. for details)

+TFRPM01A electronics is equipped by signaling LED which could be used for correct probe connection diagnostic.
+The LED lights up in case where the pulse input is grounded or exposed to logical 0.
+Therefore is easy to check the probe is working correctly by spinning of rotor manually.

 ### Hall-Effect Sensor Probe

 Hall-Effect sensors (magnetically operated) are ideal for harsh environments, where dirt, dust and water can contact the sensed rotor.

-Many different hall effect sensors are commerically available.
+Many different hall effect sensors are commercially available.
 For example a 5100 Miniature Flange Mounting Proximity Sensor is good choice.

 ![Example of Hall effect probe](../../assets/hardware/sensors/tfrpm/hall_probe.jpg)